justin2004/datething/README.md

 - have make and docker installed

+- git clone this repo

+- cd into it

-- `make`
+- run `make`

 - Then find `target/datething-0.1.0-SNAPSHOT-standalone.jar` and put it on your Apache Jena Fuseki classpath.

-- Then invoke the parse function like so:
+- Then invoke the parse function in a SPARQL query like so:
 ```
 PREFIX datething: <java:datething.>
 select *